-Configuring build constraints and vendoring
+Build constraints and vendoring

 Build constraints and vendoring mode are tools that you can use for fine-tuning of your build process.
 With build constraints, you define rules under which files are included in the package.
 With the vendoring mode enabled, you build your application only with dependency packages that are stored inside your project.
 So, you can include only a specific set of files in your package and use the dependencies that you locally modified or patched.

 A build constraint or a build tag is a line comment that lists the conditions under which a file is included in the package.
-These tags can describe an operating system, architecture, a Go version, a compiler, CGO support, or any other requirements for a target system.
-In the following example, we declare that this file is for the target system that has the following requirements: Linux, the AMD64 architecture, the 1.12 Go version, and no CGO support.
+These tags can describe an operating system, architecture, a Go version, a compiler, cgo support, or any other requirements for a target system.
+In the following example, we declare that this file is for the target system that has the following requirements: Linux, the AMD64 architecture, the 1.12 Go version, and no cgo support.

 GoLand can use these constraints to decide what files must be ignored during validation, resolving, and symbol suggestions.
 If the file does not satisfy requirements of the target system, GoLand displays a notification.
+For example, the following conditions on the screenshot will conflict with settings from the Configure build constraints for your project procedure.

 Configure build constraints for your project